PerfectMemory/cookbook-openshift3/README.md

 ** The dedicated service account must have access to the hostnetwork SCC **

+** custom_router (Deploying custom template) is optional and should be omitted if not wanted

 Example of options for deploying router sharding:
 ```json
 {